sujit70777/Awsome-Mobile-App-Development/README.md

 - [OHMySQL](https://github.com/oleghnidets/OHMySQL) - An Objective-C wrapper of MySQL C API.
 - [PersistenceKit](https://github.com/Teknasyon-Teknoloji/PersistenceKit) - Store and retrieve Codable objects to various persistence layers, in a couple lines of code.
 - [PersistentStorageSerializable](https://github.com/IvanRublev/PersistentStorageSerializable) - Swift library that makes easier to serialize the user's preferences (app's settings) with system User Defaults or Property List file on disk.
+- [Prephirences](https://github.com/phimage/Prephirences) - Prephirences is a Swift library that provides useful protocols and convenience methods to manage application preferences, configurations and app-state.